 That is a problem.
 You were just trying to solve for the established torque value of a previously tightened fastener, and now you are creating the problem of a joint that is no longer in the condition it once was.

-If you tighten the fastener, catching the moment of movement is easier.
-More importantly, you will get a more accurate breakaway torque reading.
+If you tighten the fastener, catching the moment of movement is easier and you will get a more accurate breakaway torque reading.

 Most importantly, in your audit to validate accuracy, you won't destroy the joint that you are auditing.

-To learn more about how Sturtevant Richmont tools with Residual Torque functionality can solve your auditing challenges, contact your local Sturtevant Richmont Torque Strategist.
+To learn more about how Sturtevant Richmont tools with Residual Torque functionality can solve your auditing challenges, contact your local Sturtevant Richmont Torque Expert.